Org mode syntax

 - Find more org-mode related content with dato.rss.

 - Check literate code execution from here to be added as an example to this document under section Source code.
-Also check from this block dark css for beginsrc section if it can be implemented.
+Also check from this block dark css for begin_src section if it can be implemented.

 Footnotes: